Procurement Heads' Outplacement Programme is a one-day workshop limited to a maximum of 12 people to ensure individuals get the most out of the day.

 Enabling attendees to understand the status of the job market in their chosen industry sectors, focusing also on the unadvertised job market.

-Providing attendees an overview of the most appropriate job-boards and websites to source new jobs, enabling them to best utilise the various search engines and services available.
+Providing attendees with an overview of the most appropriate job boards and websites to source new jobs, enabling them to best utilise the various search engines and services available.